charliecalvert/CloudNotes/Assignments/MongooseRoutes.md

 ## Description

-In this assignment we will integrate our comments into our main application.
+In this assignment we will integrate menus and sorting into a single application.
+The goal is provide you a blue print for doing the same thing in your final.

-Key points:

-- Establish a stand-alone **connect** object for connecting to Mongoose.
-- Set up a separate route for **comments**.
-We don't route these requests throught **routes/index.js**.
-Instead, we set up **routes/comment.js**.

-Whether you want to do this in your midterm or in your **MongooseSubDocuments** assignment is up to you.
-If you are uncertain, I would make a copy of **MongooseSubDocuments** and work from there.
-It should not matter too much if you have not yet completed **MongooseSubDocuments**.

 ## Menus